guille2306/backuppc_check_pool/README.md

 # Description

 This is a helper Bash script to verify the checksum of files in a [BackupPC V4](https://backuppc.github.io/backuppc/) installation.
 The latest version of the script can be found at [github.com/guille2306/backuppc_check_pool](https://github.com/guille2306/backuppc_check_pool).

 ## The problem

 On BackupPC V4 and later the files are saved in the pool using their full-file MD5 hash as filename.
 Using the [_--checksum_ argument](https://backuppc.github.io/backuppc/BackupPC.html#_conf_rsyncfullargsextra_) (typically during full backups) causes the client to send the full-file checksum for every file.
 On the server, _rsync_bpc_ will skip any files that have a matching full-file checksum and metadata (size, mtime and number of hardlinks).

-The server load is very low, since both the metadata and the full-file checksum are stored and easily accessed without needing to look at the file contents at all.
+Since both the metadata and the full-file checksum are stored and easily accessed without needing to look at the file contents, the server load is very low.
-However, there is a catch: if you rely on the checksums saved in the server, BackupPC will not check again unmodified pool files.
+However, there is a catch: as it relies on the saved checksums, BackupPC will not check again unmodified pool files in the server.
-This risks it missing file system corruption or bit rot in the backup files.
+This risks it missing errors due ro file system corruption or bit rot in the backup files.

 Two possible solutions to verify the integrity of the pool are: